krishchapla/PowerBi-dashboard/README.md

 ## 📁 Files

-- `Screenshot-2025-07-21-203901.png` – Image of the dashboard.
+-  – Image of the dashboard.
 - `README.md` – This file with dashboard details.

-> **Note**: Update the image path (`./path-to-your-image/`) and report link according to your GitHub repository structure.